xdy/xdy-pf2e-workbench/README.md

 * Reminder section
     * Option to remind when attack is made by a token that probably can't attack (due to being unconscious / dead / defeated / has no hp / etc).
-        * Supoption to allow Eidolons to attack even if they have 0 hp.
+        * Suboption to allow Eidolons to attack even if they have 0 hp.
     * Option to remind when an attack is made without targeting.
     * Option to show reminder each turn that the number of actions is other than three.
 Handles Quickened, Slowed and Stunned.